top of page

 What's the remedy?

-The remedy that Reinaldo has devised — but not yet implemented for lack of funding — is to take advangage of the local topography to discourage the hunters, who prefer secrecy for obvious reasons.
-Here’s how this would work: the Jaguar Cave area has a high point, where visitors can see most of the surrounding forest, including areas not visible from the little nearby “forest farms” growing cocoa and other shade crops in the forest understory.
+The remedy that Reinaldo devised — but had not yet implemented for lack of funding — was to take advantage of the local topography to discourage the hunters, who prefer secrecy for obvious reasons.
+Here’s how this works: the Jaguar Cave area has a high point, where visitors can see most of the surrounding forest, including areas not visible from the little nearby “forest farms” growing cocoa and other shade crops in the forest understory.
 (The poachers don’t like those areas because of the people.)
-That high point is where Reinaldo plans to build a little, three-room “casa de vigilancia” — a “watch-tower house,” except without the tower.
+That high point is where, with our support, Reinaldo built a little, three-room “casa de vigilancia” — a “watch-tower house,” except without the tower.
 From this shelter, "forest stewards" can use the casa as their base when they walk the trails of the cave area, and the casa could perhaps also be used as a rest area for hikers and birders and other harmless visitors.
 Based on prior encounters with the poachers, Reinaldo is reasonably confident that this intermittent presence of "forest stewards" will discourage much of the poaching.
 It may not eliminate poaching completely but it will be a good, solid first step in that direction.
+Since the construction of the casa, the Naso people have noted a decrease in poaching!

 Bear in mind that the hunting is already forbidden.
 Just being in the forest with rifles and dogs is enough to get you into trouble.
 Panama has strict gun laws, and the federal police take a dim view of this sort of thing — and they’re in contact with the Naso.
 Offenders may end up with their gear confiscated.
 I think that Renaldo recently had a case like that.

-The casa will be built in the Naso style, with a steep thatch roof and an open wooden platform as the floor.
-(See example below.)
-I think also that there will be a little storeroom.
-We want the project to be as environmentally benign as possible, so we’re using the minimum amount of timber.
-There are at least 22 serviceable fallen trees in the area, so most of the structure will be made from those.
-We’ll cut as little as possible.
-The overall floor area will probably be about 35 feet by 30 feet.
-We’ll adapt the dimensions to the site.
+The casa was built in the Naso style, with a steep thatch roof and an open wooden platform as the floor.
+(See below.)
+We wanted the project to be as environmentally benign as possible, so we used the minimum amount of timber.
+(Mostly serviceable fallen trees in the area.)

 Banner: Looking our towards the Mirador del jaguar (Cave of the Jaguar), a sacred site for the Naso of the Siey Kjing community, from our project area in Panama.
 Photo by Reinaldo González Gamarra.